Protecting Our Watershed

 Some ways you can prevent stormwater pollution

-- Dog waste can contaminate stormwater run-off, ending up in our water supply.
+- Pick up pet waste.
+Dog waste can contaminate stormwater run-off, ending up in our water supply.
 Dog waste is not a fertilizer and contains harmful amounts of nitrogen, which may spread noxious weeds.
 In addition, it can spread worms and other parasites, as well as many different illnesses and diseases, including E. coli.
 Per Town Municipal Code, dog owners are required by law to clean-up their dogs’ waste, and can be fined for failing to do so.

 - To report violators on public property, please contact the Police Department at 303-663-6100 or report a concern online.

 - To report violators on private property, please contact the Douglas County Health Department at 303-660-7401.